Each client is unique in relation to the client’s issues and goals.

 In addition, rarely if ever can a particular legal result be assured.
 As such, the pursued and achieved results will frequently vary by client; but there are often common goals for similarly situated clients, which often lead to common if not identical outcomes.
-For example, in Chapter 7 individual liquidation cases, debtors seek to discharge their pre-bankruptcy debt.
-In re Guerrieri, In re Hallett, and In re Kellogg are instances of matters where the firm represented people who discharged over $50 million dollars of debt in the aggregate.
+In sum, while all client results will, of course, vary depending on the circumstances, the firm will always strive to achieve the best possible outcomes for each client as Kevin and the firm have always done.

-Chapter 7 corporate debtors usually desire to orderly wind down their operations in exercise of their principals’ fiduciary duties because of, for example, financial distress or pending litigation.
+Orderly wind down their operations in exercise of their principals’ fiduciary duties because of, for example, financial distress or pending litigation.
 In re Balusa, Inc., In re Bomber Industries, Inc., In re Colorado Pie, LLC, In re Netstructures, Inc., In re St. Anselm Exploration Company, and In re Ultra Energy Solutions, Inc. are some instances where the firm has represented companies undertake an organized liquidation pursuant to the Bankruptcy Code.

-Chapter 11 corporate debtors typically pursue confirmation of plans of reorganization or liquidation.
+Confirmation of plans of reorganization or liquidation.
 Kevin has been counsel to Littleton Day Surgery Center, LLC, Supra Telecommunication and Information Systems, Inc., and VESCO Consulting Services, LLC in their Chapter 11 reorganization cases, helping them confirm plans and exit bankruptcy with healthy balance sheets and resolve other pre-bankruptcy problems.

 In In re IW Group, LLC, the firm represented the buyer purchase real property from a Chapter 11 debtor for over $3 million.
-And in In re Milner Distribution Alliance, Inc., Kevin represented Navajo Manufacturing Company purchase substantially all of the assets of a Chapter 11 debtor.
+In In re Milner Distribution Alliance, Inc. and In re Confluence Energy, LLC, Kevin represented Navajo Manufacturing Company and Confluence Equipment Co., LLC, respectively, purchase substantially all of the assets of Chapter 11 debtors.

 For instance, in Simplicity Ground Services, LLC v.
 Tsouris, Kevin obtained a state court judgment for treble damages, fees, and costs against an employee who stole from his employer.
 And in Pauli v.
 Schneider, the U.S. Bankruptcy Court for the District of Colorado ruled in Kevin’s client’s favor, an individual debtor, following a dischargeability trial.
 The published decision is here.

-Further, Kevin has represented various other constituents as an attorney.
-For instance, he has successfully represented receivers like Eric Grothe and Plan Administrators as in In re Big Sandy Holding Co.
+Kevin has successfully represented receivers like Eric Grothe and Plan Administrators as in In re Big Sandy Holding Co.